 Why SMART Objectives don’t work

 In recent months I have noticed a number of management and training consultants and experts publishing blog articles on the “problems” with the SMART approach to setting objectives.
 This article will explore why SMART Objectives don’t work – or do they?.

 This prompted me to go back to the earliest published version of the SMART objective setting method I discovered while researching the origins some 4 years ago.
 Then everyone on the net thought that Drucker was the originator, However it was first published by Doran, G. T. (1981) “There’s a S.M.A.R.T. way to write management’s goals and objectives”, Management Review, Vol. 70, Issue 11, p35-36, 2p.

-Its true…. there is a lot of confusion and unnecessary complexity around SMART as it is often applied today: Specific, Measurable, Attainable, Relevant & Time Bound.
+It’s true…. there is a lot of confusion and unnecessary complexity around SMART as it is often applied today: Specific, Measurable, Attainable, Relevant & Time Bound.

 In his article Doran lists SMART as: